- Do you love animals? Small one, cute ones, big ones, scary ones and wild ones?

 I'm very happily married, and besides photography I also enjoy reading, traveling, and spending time with my husband and two very spoiled cats.

 Beth Wold is a fine art photographer specializing in landscape and wildlife photography.
 Although Beth is a North Dakota native and resident, she spent 17 years abroad in Africa where her passion for wild places and wild things was ignited.
 Inspired by line and form as well as negative space, her wildlife photographs are modern and celebrate the individuality and grace of her subjects.
 Beth’s landscapes tend toward intimate views of the landscape and are often abstract in form.
-Her work has been collected and displayed on five continents, and she was named "North Dakota Artist of the Year" by Twin Cities Tosca Magazine in 2013.
+Her work has been collected and displayed on six continents, and she was named "North Dakota Artist of the Year" by Twin Cities Tosca Magazine in 2013.
 Beth earned a Bachelors of Arts from the University of North Dakota.

 "Absolutely beautiful photo.
 Shipped on time and is sturdy packaging.
 Thank you!!" - Nat